-5 signs someone is WATCHING you and tracking your phone without your knowledge!
+5 signs someone is WATCHING you without your knowledge!

 Is someone tracking your phone right without you knowing?
 I don’t mean by the government, but could your ex, your significant other, or a rouge app be spying on your messages, listening to your conversations, and tracking your location right now?